PLu55/Mars-colonialization-/Doc/Notes.md

 # Mars Colonialization

-Version 0.1
+Version r0.1

 ## Story

 ### Introduction

-A project with the purpose of colonialize Mars has been started and the colonialization has begun.
-About 160 people are living on the planet.
+A project with the purpose of colonize Mars has been started and the colonization has begun.
+A small groupe of people has landed on the planet.
+A a modular habitat is built from the vessels the people arrived in and some additional module from a some cargo vessels.

+In the long run about 160 people are living on the planet.
 The population lives in 12 habitats.
-The habitats are specilazed on different tasks such as food production, infrastructure support, mining ...
+The habitats are specialized on different tasks such as food production, infrastructure support, mining ...

 There are problems, the population if devided into faction struggling for power.
-You have benn there in the last convoy.
-Your secred mission is to unite the population but you have a chose, struggle for the power you self or truly unite the colony.
+You have been there in the last convoy.
+Your secret mission is to unite the population but you have a chose, struggle for the power you self or truly unite the colony.

 ## Game Concept: Mars Colony Unity